FortisN7/CS280-016/README.md

 # CS280-016
 Assignments for CS280 at NJIT taught by Bassel Arafeh
+Nicholas Fortis